fabprezja/deep-fast-vision/Readme.md

   url = {https://doi.org/10.5281/zenodo.7865289}
 }
 ```
+> **Note:** When referencing, please consider additional attributions to Tensorflow and Keras, as our library is built around them.

 # Usage Examples by Abstraction Level (and Capabilitity details)
 Bellow are examples by level of abstraction while detailing automation and configuration capabilities.